About St John the Divine

 We are a group of people who form our little liturgical church.

 Our services come from the Book of Common Prayer.
 A book that you will find in all Episcopal churches in the USA.

-This book lays out our beliefs and services.
-Plus, it includes essential documents and offers prayers that you can use.
+This book lays out our beliefs and services, includes essential documents, and offers prayers.

 Many people find us to be between the Protestant and Catholic traditions.
 Our services are traditions, but our congregation is inclusive—more about this further down.

-On the first, second, and fourth Sundays of the month, we have Mass led by our priest, and on the third and fifth Sundays have a Morning Prayer led by laypeople.
+On the first, second, and fourth Sundays of the month, we have Mass led by our priest, and on the third and fifth Sundays, a Morning Prayer led by lay people.

 Music at St John the Divine

 Let us sing for joy to the LORD; let us shout aloud to the Rock of our salvation.Psalm 95:1